flowerinthenight/lsdy/README.md

 # All attributes (columns) will be queried:
 $ lsdy TABLE_NAME

-# If you want specified attributes:
+# If you want specific attributes:
 $ lsdy TABLE_NAME --attr "col1,col2,col3"

 # or you can write it this way: